JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-12-06-umls_clinical_drugs_mapper_en.md

 ## References

-Trained on concepts from clinical major concepts for the 2024AB release of the Unified Medical Language System® (UMLS) Knowledge Sources: https://www.nlm.nih.gov/research/umls/index.html
+Trained on concepts from clinical drugs for the 2024AB release of the Unified Medical Language System® (UMLS) Knowledge Sources: https://www.nlm.nih.gov/research/umls/index.html